griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 ---

-Aggregate or 'fold' a collection using Mundane Java.
+Simply aggregate or 'fold' of a collection.
 Even the Guava library doesn't advocate higher-order functional programming using Java.

 ### Before